dhanuzch/L293D-Customized-Motor-Driver/README.md

 It is also advisable to use heatsink to increase the lifespan of the IC.

 ## Disclaimer
-Using an offshelf L298N motor driver is a better option if you are dealing with motors that use more than 1A.
+Using an offshelf L298N motor driver is a better option if you are dealing with motors that use more than 1A current.